Shalom01/LockFreeContainers/README.md

 ## Implemented

 ### Treiber Stack
-A lock-free stack based on Treiber’s algorithm that uses `std::shared_ptr` for automatic, exception-safe memory management and partial ABA mitigation.
+A lock-free stack based on Treiber’s algorithm that uses `std::shared_ptr` for automatic, exception-safe memory management and ABA mitigation.
 Although `std::shared_ptr` is not lock-free, future versions will replace it with a lock-free SMR for true non-blocking performance.

 ### SPSC Queue
 A single-producer, single-consumer queue.
 Designed for efficient, wait-free communication between one producer and one consumer thread.